🌎 Stand Up Paddle Boarding: 12 Tips For Beginners

 Choosing The Ideal Paddle Board

 Stand up paddle boards come in a variety of shapes and sizes; you can learn more about them by visiting https://onyxmotion.com or other paddle-board-related websites.
+Paddle-boards can also be customized by attaching custom pvc patches to the paddle-boards, this way you can get a unique personal touch on your paddle-boards.
+Make sure you are using PVC or rubber patches as these patches are waterproof and durable for water related activities.
+You can get creative and customize these pvc patches with your club and team logos.
 However, the most common types of paddle boards are the traditional epoxy paddle board, also known as a hard paddle board, and the inflatable paddle board.
 Both are excellent choices, depending on your lifestyle and requirements.

 A stand-up paddle board is significantly thicker than a typical surfboard.
 It typically measures eight to 12 feet long, 28 to 32 inches in width, and four to five inches thick.
 As a beginner, it’s best to go with a wider, thicker, and longer board.
 This will provide you with the most stability as you learn to paddle board.
 After you’ve gotten the hang of it, you may then progress to a smaller paddle board.